l0wigh/zenith.nvim/README.md

 ![ZenithOS](https://raw.githubusercontent.com/L0Wigh/zenith.nvim/master/zenith.nvim.jpg)

-ZenithOS was (RIP, long live [ZealOS](https://github.com/Zeal-Operating-System/ZealOS)) a fork of TempleOS The default theme for ZenithOS was so great that I decided to port it to Neovim.
+ZenithOS was (RIP, long live [ZealOS](https://github.com/Zeal-Operating-System/ZealOS)) a fork of TempleOS.

+The default theme for ZenithOS was so great that I decided to port it to Neovim.

 # Installation